Underwood International College

-Underwood International College, Yonsei University was founded in 2006 as a constituent college of Yonsei University.
+Underwood International College, Yonsei University was founded in 2005 as a constituent college of Yonsei University.
 Based in Seoul and Incheon, South Korea.

-The college is the first and only liberal arts college in the Republic of Korea, and the only college at Yonsei University to conduct and assess all classes in English.
-It has small classes taught by approximately 100 Korean and international faculty, many who hold undergraduate and/or graduate degrees from prestigious western institutions, such as Ivy League and Oxbridge universities.
+The college is the first liberal arts college in the Republic of Korea, and the only college at Yonsei University to conduct and assess all classes in English.
+It has small classes taught by approximately 100 Korean and international faculty, many who hold undergraduate and/or graduate degrees from western institutions, such as Ivy League and Oxbridge universities.
 For the Class of 2020, the college received 2,637 applications for 416 student places across three academic divisions — an acceptance rate of 15.78%.
 The number of applications and student spots have continued to rise steadily since 2015.

 History

 Underwood International College, Yonsei University accepted its inaugural class in March 2006.
 Its first dean was Professor Jongryn Mo.
 Earlier, in October 2004, the President of Yonsei University had appointed Mo as Chairman of the "University Committee for New International College", and Mo contributed significantly to the early development of the institution.

 The college first began with just five majors: Comparative Literature and Culture, Economics, International Studies, Political Science and International Relations, and Life Science and Biotechnology.
 These five original majors are housed under what is now known as the Underwood Division.
 In 2012, Underwood International College added the Asian Studies Division as well as four new majors under the Techno-Art Division.
 In combination with the Integrated Social Sciences Division, which was established in 2014, these three divisions compose the comprehensive and interdisciplinary Humanities and Social Sciences (HASS) Field.
 Finally, 2014 also saw the introduction of the Integrated Science & Engineering Division, which includes the following three STEM majors: Nano Science and Engineering, Energy and Environmental Science and Engineering, and Bio-Convergence.

-Since its inauguration, not only has the college experienced significant growth in the size of its community, but it has also increased its number of programs offered to the students, including the annual Global Career Tour and Global Research Competition.
-Also, with its expansion to the Yonsei International Campus in Songdo, UIC focused on bolstering its educational infrastructure, establishing the UIC Veritas Research Center, UIC Writing Center, UIC MSR Center, and Design Factory Korea (in collaboration with Aalto University in Finland).
+Since its inauguration, not only has the college experienced growth in the size of its community, but it has also increased its number of programs offered to the students, including the annual Global Career Tour and Global Research Competition.

-Degree Programs

-Majors

-Underwood International College currently offers 16 majors across three different divisions of study.